First-Time Buyer's Guide to Better Credit

 • Types of Credit — Do you have a healthy mix of loans and credit cards?

-Raise your FICO score to buy a home in Santa Rosa with Roxanne Mercer Real Estate as your real estate agent - (707) 318-8829
+Raise your FICO score to buy a home in Santa Rosa with Roxanne Mercer Real Estate as your real estate agent - 7073188829

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.

 Looking to Buy?